Goldenfield192/IRPatches/src/main/resources/assets/immersiverailroading/wiki/en_us/large_wrench.md

 You can use the Large Wrench to:
 * Form Multiblock Machines by right-clicking on the placed multiblock structure.
 * Assemble locomotives/rolling stock by right-clicking on the placed components.
-* Disassemble locomotives/stock by pressing shift \+ right-click on a assembled locomotives/stock.
+* Disassemble locomotives/stock by pressing shift \+ right-click on an assembled locomotives/stock.